 - The Elaine Klemke Award presented to a Year 6 student who has achieved excellence in service to the School.

-- The Evelyn E Sampford Music Scholarship, which provides two years of music tuition to an outstanding music student in Year 10.
+- The Evelyn E Sampford Music Scholarship, which provides one year of music tuition to an outstanding music student in any year level up to Year 11.

 - The Nora Collisson Prizes for Philosophy and Religious Studies, History and Literature, awarded to Year 12 students who have excelled in these subjects.